ELing24/Task_Scheduler_CPP/README.md

 > ### Important or interesting to us
 > * As a college student there are many assignments and projects every week.
 To complete these assignments efficiently and on time, we need to have a proper planning for these projects.
 Therefore, a task scheduler is necessary for us.
 This application can help us to schedule our time properly.
-This way, we can avoid missing or not being able to finish our assignments due to lack of time.
+This way, we can avoid missing or not being able to finish our assignments due to lack of time and unorganization.
 It also helps us to prioritize our assignments according to their complexity and deadline, so that we don't have too many assignments to start with.

 > ### Tools and Languages
 > * C++ - Programming Language Used